gwiener/ShopBot/report.md

 As the main source of data I downloaded mobile phones specs pages from [Phone Arena](http://www.phonearena.com/).
 See for example this [Samsung Galaxy Express ](http://www.phonearena.com/phones/Samsung-Galaxy-Express-3_id10039) page.
+The [scripts file](scripts.md) lists the BASH code snippets used for fetching the pages and extracting data from them.

-After crawling and downloading 7456 phone pages, I extracted their pros and cons lists, appearing in the middle-left panel.
+After downloading 7456 phone pages, I extracted their pros and cons lists, appearing in the middle-left panel.
 These were meant to serve as a representative body of text for what customers are saying about mobile phones.
 Since there where only 37 set phrases used as cons and pros, I tagged them